 Typically this issue occurs when trying to download / install regular cumulative updates such as KB4013429, KB4093112, KB4013429, KB4093112, etc. Internet connection problems, incorrect configurations of prerequisites, or corrupted components can cause this Windows 10 update 0x800f0900 error.
 But don’t worry.
 There are quick solutions to fix this problem.

-- In the search box, type: services.msc and click OK.
+- Check all the boxes and click OK.

 Run Windows Update Troubleshooter